HomeBlog › Pregnancy App Accuracy

 Reality Check

-Where pregnancy apps are most likely to be wrong
+Where pregnancy tracking apps are most likely to be wrong

-• A correct due date still won’t predict the exact day labor begins.
+• A correct due date still will not predict the exact day labor begins.

-• Apps can’t interpret symptoms safely without your medical context and exam results.
+• Apps cannot interpret symptoms safely without your medical context and exam results.

 • Irregular cycles and unknown ovulation dates can skew early week estimates.

-• Contraction timers can’t tell you if contractions are effective or cervical change.
+• Contraction timers cannot tell whether contractions are changing your cervix.

 Using the wrong start date

-People pick the first day they “felt pregnant” instead of a real reference date, then every week marker is shifted.
-The fix is boring: match the app to the dating method your provider is actually using.
+Choosing the first day you “felt pregnant” instead of a clinical reference date can shift every week marker.
+Match the app to the dating method your provider is using.

 Treating averages like rules